d2l-ai/d2l-en/chapter_linear-classification/generalization-classification.md

 generalizes perfectly, but fits neither the training data nor the test data.
-The central question of learning has thus historically been framed as a tradeoff between more flexible (higher variance) model classes that better fit the training data but risk overfitting, versus more rigid (higher bias) model classes
+The central question of learning has thus historically been framed as a trade-off between more flexible (higher variance) model classes that better fit the training data but risk overfitting, versus more rigid (higher bias) model classes